Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/02 - Algorithms/README.md

 **Skill Description**
 ----------
-The Fellow understands what an algorithm is, the most common sort algorithms, and understands Big-O analysis.
-The Fellow also knows how to leverage existing solutions for problems based on accuracy and efficiency
+The Fellow understands what an algorithm is, the most common sort algorithms, and Big-O analysis.
+The Fellow also knows how to choose existing algorithms based on the accuracy and efficiency of the algorithm given the problem they are trying to solve.

 **Output**